Effect Handler Reference

 Interpreting Programs

-Each interpreter extends the generated abstract skeleton and applies the operation's continuation op.k() to the computed result:
+Each interpreter is a natural transformation: a function that converts DSL instructions into actions in a target monad.
+Interpreters extend the generated abstract skeleton and apply the operation's continuation op.k() to the computed result:

 public class IOConsoleInterpreter extends ConsoleOpInterpreter<IOKind.Witness> {